Start: February 2009

 Jennifer Vermeer, Iowa, Medicaid Director (2008-2014)

 Jennifer Vermeer was Medicaid director for the Iowa Department of Human Services from 2008 to 2014.
 Prior to being named director, she served as the assistant Medicaid director for three years.
-Before her work with Medicaid she was a senior analyst for the non-partisan Iowa Legislative Service Agency, specializing in Medicaid and other Department of Human Service programs.
+Before her work with Medicaid she was a senior analyst for the non-partisan Iowa Legislative Service Agency, specializing in Medicaid and other human services programs.

 Julie Weinberg, New Mexico, Medicaid Director (2011-2015)

 Julie B. Weinberg served as director of New Mexico’s Medicaid program from 2011-2015.
 As Medicaid director, Ms. Weinberg oversaw a $3.8 billion comprehensive health insurance program that covers one in four New Mexicans.

 As the former Arizona Medicaid director, Tom Betlach was responsible for the health coverage of over 1.3 million Arizonans at an annual cost of $9.3 billion.
 In this role, Mr. Betlach administered multiple sources of governmental and private funds and was responsible for regulatory oversight and compliance of Medicaid managed care health plans and health care providers to assure quality of care, fiscal accountability and cost containment.

 Theresa Eagleson, Illinois, Medicaid Director (2007-2014)